hicksjduk/sudoku-haskell/README.md

 The puzzle is assumed to be a 9x9 grid (a list of nine lists, each of which contains nine `Int`s) where an empty square is represented by 0 and a non-empty one by the number (in the range 1 to 9 inclusive) it contains.

-It is also assumed to be solvable; if no solution is found, the program will take quite a long time to run, and then terminate with an error.
+The `sudoku` function validates the input grid to ensure it is solvable: this is always true unless any row, column or box contains duplicate values.
+If it is not solvable, an error message is issued, otherwise the first solution found is returned.

 The program uses a straightforward, brute-force algorithm to solve the puzzle.
 For any given grid: